 - RePurpose Energy, Inc., a venture based on UC Davis research innovations, reuses EV batteries as "second-life" energy storage systems to take advantage of the 70%+ capacity remaining after the batteries' useful life in EV vehicles has expired.
 The technology precisely measures EV battery health in <90 seconds using machine learning, then optimizes battery reassembly into new circuits to maximize safety, efficiency, and longevity.
 Finally, proprietary controls and fire suppression systems will ensure used EV batteries will operate safely for 7+ years as a "second-life" solution at a 30%+ installed price advantage over new battery alternatives.
 The Rocket Fund award will enable the purchase of critical parts and equipment for deployment of a minimum commercial product (MCP) at a community-owned grocery store, plus support for UL Certification, another key step towards technology commercialization.
 Third-party measurement and validation of MCP benefits will demonstrate a robust cost advantage over new battery alternatives, 24/7 power resiliency, and decreased electricity bills - all important value propositions for its early customers.

-- Sensible Storage, an Otherlab, Inc. spinout, is developing an intelligent heating, ventilation and air conditioning (HVAC) system incorporating thermal energy storage.
+- Sensible Storage, (now Stow Energy), an Otherlab, Inc. spinout, is developing an intelligent heating, ventilation and air conditioning (HVAC) system incorporating thermal energy storage.
 Paired with distributed sources of renewable power the technology cost-effectively heats, cools, and provides domestic hot water to residential and small commercial buildings.
 The air-to-water heat pump generates thermal energy that is stored in highly insulated storage "cubes."
 Thermal energy is then distributed into the home using the existing hydronic or forced air ducting.
 Intelligent software creates a unique building profile and predicts its demand.
 The heat pump operating times are then optimized for performance efficiency, low utility rates, CO2 reduction, and grid-balancing demand response events, without changing the customer HVAC experience.
 The Rocket Fund award will fund the installation of a system in a test home that will create a case study for future customers, and a template for utility engagement.

 - Verne, Inc., a company founded by Stanford and UC Berkeley graduates, is developing cryo-compressed storage, an alternative method for storing hydrogen fuel for trucks, ships and planes.
 Applying the technology achieves the ultra-high energy capacity that will enable such long-haul, large vehicles to store the required capacity to travel full routes, while avoiding the inefficiencies, costs, and infrastructure limitations of alternative methods.
 Verne aims to accelerate the adoption of hydrogen as a transport fuel by achieving performance requirements at competitive prices and reducing a major source of greenhouse gas emissions.
 The Rocket Fund grant will support building units for an on the road demonstration that if successful, will inform a pilot agreement with a potential truck manufacturer.